henrikroschmann/Async-Is-the-way/README.md

 > -   *If it were too large (e.g., 1 GB), it would waste memory.*
 > -   *16 KB strikes a balance between efficiency and memory usage.*

-Let's convert this method into a asynchronous one
+Let's convert this method into an asynchronous one

 ```csharp
 public async Task CopyStreamToStreamAsync(Stream source, Stream destination)